oormicreations/PredictEd/README.md

 CWordList: It is the object that contains the word lists.
 Handles adding new entries, forming relations, sorting, returning the matches, saving and loading the lists in CSV format.

 CCharQueue: Object that maintains last 100 characters from the editor window as the user types and interacts with the text.
 The words are counted backwords from currect cursor position.
+Used for sentence case, capitalization, paragraph breaks etc.

 CKeyWordMap: This object holds a single entry of the word list.
 Adds, returns and sorts the prediction and weights.